ExclusiveRishi/DailyJournal/README.md

 ## Requirements

 - Windows
-- .NET Framework (WPF)
+- .NET 9

 ## How to Use

-1. Run the app
+1. Download the Zip file from [here](https://github.com/ExclusiveRishi/DailyJournal/releases) and extract it to "DailyJournal" Folder
-2. Start writing
+2. Open `DailyJournal.exe`
-3. That's it
+3. Start writing

 Your entries are automatically saved.
 Yesterday's entries are locked and can only be read.